Julien Darui

 Julien Darui (16 February 1916 – 13 December 1987) was a French football goalkeeper, who had stints as a coach after his playing career.

 International career

-Darui was born in Luxembourg during World War I, to parents of Portuguese and Italian descent, and emigrated to France at a young age.
+Darui was born in Luxembourg during World War I, to Portuguese and Italian parents, and emigrated to France at a young age.
 Darui was capped 25 times for France.
 In 1999, he was elected best French goalkeeper of the century by L'Équipe.